-Today once again Duchess of Cambridge had a busy schedule.
-In the morning Duchess attended the first Royal Foundation Forum with Duke of Cambridge Prince William and Prince Harry.
-In the evening Duchess visited the National Portrait Gallery to see the exhibition ‘Victorian Giants: The Birth of Art Photography’.
+Today, once again The Duchess of Cambridge had a busy schedule.
+In the morning Duchess attended the first Royal Foundation Forum with The Duke of Cambridge, Prince William.
+They were joined by Prince Harry with his fiancee.
+In the evening The Duchess visited the National Portrait Gallery to see the exhibition ‘Victorian Giants: The Birth of Art Photography’.

 Before the Forum the Royal Foundation released a statement saying, “Creating the Foundation was a new style of how the Royal family could engage with causes that are close to their hearts.
 It allows them to work together across this generation as well as bring others together to focus on areas they are each passionate about.
 Once the Duchess of Cambridge became Patron, Their Royal Highnesses established a key focus of working together, as well as convening others to help tackle society’s biggest challenges.
 Together we use the passion and unique influence of our Patrons to change mindsets and make a lasting difference on the issues that matter to them and to society.
 We never begin a project thinking we have the answer.
 From day one, the Foundation was built with an open door, and whatever we do, we invite the best and brightest to sit with us around the table to help find solutions.“

 Today’s Forum was the first of the foundation held under the theme ‘Making a Difference Together,’ the event showcased the programs run or initiated by The Royal Foundation and included a number of delegates who have been involved in key projects.

 The Forum was hosted by BBC presenter and Radio 1 newsreader Tina Daheley.